 Zoos and Wildlife

-These days most aquariums, wildlife parks and zoos in England are not just about experiencing wild animals’ close-up, many also focus on protecting the species, too.
+These days most aquariums, wildlife parks and zoos in England are not just about experiencing wild animals’ close-up, many also focus on protecting endangered species, too.

-One of the most renowned zoos in England, 100-acre Marwell Wildlife in Hampshire, is primarily dedicated to the conservation of wildlife and habitats.
-From rainforest wildlife to an underwater view of penguins, Marwell Wildlife encompasses animals from all corners of the world.
+One of the most renowned zoos in England, 100-acre Marwell Zoo in Hampshire, is primarily dedicated to the conservation of wildlife and habitats.
+From african animals to an underwater view of penguins, Marwell Wildlife encompasses animals from all corners of the world.

 A perfect day out for families with children, whether you are on holiday, enjoying a weekend break or simply having a day out with the kids is Drusillas Park in East Sussex.